irismake/ESP32_Bluetooth_OTA_Firmware_Update/docs/en/api-reference/system/freertos_idf.rst

 - Task switching is disabled but interrupts are left enabled.
 - Calling any blocking/yielding function is forbidden, and time slicing is disabled.
-- The tick count is frozen (but the tick interrupt will still occur to execute the application tick hook)
+- The tick count is frozen (but the tick interrupt still occurs to execute the application tick hook)

-On scheduler resumption, :cpp:func:`xTaskResumeAll` will catch up all of the lost ticks and unblock any timed out tasks.
+On scheduler resumption, :cpp:func:`xTaskResumeAll` catches up all of the lost ticks and unblock any timed out tasks.

 In ESP-IDF FreeRTOS, suspending the scheduler across multiple cores is not possible.
 Therefore when :cpp:func:`vTaskSuspendAll` is called on a particular core (e.g., core A):